 Transcend is a facilitated support group which provides a safe space to explore issues of being affected by hate crime and the reporting of hate crime.
 Transcend group meetings are 6pm – 8pm:

 Tuesday 30th May; Tuesday 27th June; Tuesday 25th July; Tuesday 22nd August; Tuesday 19th September

 Trans peer mentors will be available for one-to-one support and signposting before and after Transcend and wellbeing sessions: 5.30-6pm and 7.30-8pm.

 All sessions are free but spaces may be limited.
-Please use the booking form below to register your attendance or phone 0151 237 3989 and ask for Kath Charters or Victoria Hughes.
+Please register your attendance by phoning 0151 237 3989 and ask for Kath Charters or Victoria Hughes.
 There is changing space available at Sahir House and we are fully accessible.